Huhu beetle

 A painting of a pair of Huia

-The beetle is known to be preyed upon by a wide range of predators.
-Some such predators are introduced to New Zealand, such as ship ratslittle owl and magpie.[15]:740[28] Native predators are known to include short tailed bats, moreporks and saddleback.[15]:740[29][30] Before their extinction, huia were observed to utilise huhu beetle larvae as their principle food source.[31]
-The larva is known to be preyed upon by the larva of Thoramus wakefieldi, a species of click beetle, despite the relative small size of T. wakefieldi when compared to huhu larva.[32]
-The larva is also known to be preyed upon by of Rhipistena cryptarthra, a species of wedge-shaped beetle.[33]
+The beetle preyed upon by a wide range of predators.
+Some such predators are introduced to New Zealand, such as ship rats, little owl and magpie.[15]:740[27] Native predators include short-tailed bats, moreporks and saddlebacks.[15]:740[28][29] Before their extinction, huia were observed to utilise huhu beetle larvae as their principal food source.[30]
+The larva is preyed upon by the larva of Thoramus wakefieldi, a species of click beetle, despite the relative small size of T. wakefieldi when compared to huhu larva.[31]
+The larva is also preyed upon by Rhipistena cryptarthra, a species of wedge-shaped beetle.[32]

 Parasites

-It is the only known host of Prionaphes depressus, a parasitoid species of fairy wasp that lays its offspring in the eggs of the huhu beetle.[34]
-The beetle may also become infected with Beauveria, a parasitic fungi that infects insects.
+It is the only known host of Prionaphes depressus, a parasitoid species of fairy wasp that lays its offspring in the eggs of the huhu beetle.[33]
+The beetle may also become infected with Beauveria, a parasitic fungus that infects insects.
 The infected beetle is generally killed by the fungus during the pre-pupal or pupal stage.
-The fungi generally infects 1 in 1000 beetles, but this varies by location.
-The parasitic protozoan Gregarina has also been recorded infecting the larva.[35]
+The fungi generally infect 1 in 1,000 beetles, but this varies by location.
+The parasitic protozoan Gregarina has also been recorded infecting the larva.[34]

 Forestry pest

-Because the larva feeds on logs, it may be considered a forestry pest.
-In New Zealand, logs that are to be exported overseas must first be treated with methyl bromide to prevent the beetles (among other insects) from accidentally being exported and introduced to other countries.
-The huhu beetle has been identified as one of the five major quarantine risks posed to the United States by New Zealand wood.[36]
-Treatments of huhu beetle infestations are further complicated due to the larva potentially burrowing up to 5 cm in depth after five months.[37]:5 Because of this, treatment methods must be able to penetrate deeper into the logs.[37]:9 Due to issues with methyl bromide eroding the ozone layer, alternative ways to treat infested wood has been proposed, such as using heat treatment or even gamma irradiation.[36][38]
+Because the larva feeds on logs, it is considered a forestry pest.
+In New Zealand, logs that are to be exported overseas are legally mandated to first be treated with a fumigant, such as methyl bromide, or heated to prevent the beetles (among other insects) from accidentally being exported and introduced to other countries.[35]
+This is done by third parties approved by the government.[36]
+The huhu beetle has been identified as one of the five major quarantine risks posed to the United States by New Zealand wood.[35]
+Treatments of huhu beetle infestations are further complicated due to the larva potentially burrowing up to two centimetres (0.8 in) in depth after five months and pupating at 7–10 cm (3–4 in) deep.[37]:5 Because of this, treatment methods must be able to penetrate deeper into the logs.[37]:9 Due to issues with methyl bromide eroding the ozone layer, alternative ways to treat infested wood has been proposed, such as using heat treatment or even gamma irradiation.[35][38]
+As of 2023, methyl bromide is still used to treat logs, but cyanogen is now also used as an alternative fumigant.[39]
+Heat treatment is also used.[36]

 See also